James Soane, Director

 James Soane, MA (Cantab) Dip Arch (UCL) RIBA

 As an author he wrote ‘New Homes’ published by Conran.
 His most recent book is ‘A Gendered Profession’ published by RIBA where he was a contributing editor.
 The studio have published four research books, PO Box, a collection of essays by the studio.
 The most recent is titled ‘HELP’ and considers how architects can respond to the climate emergency.
-He was a member of the RIBA Ethics Committee in 2019 and is currently the Presidents Champion for Education.
+He was a member of the RIBA Ethics Committee in 2019 and was the Presidents Champion for Education.